 Most New Jersey Animal Shelters Require Little Rescue Assistance

 Some animal shelters will require more support from rescues and animal shelters with excess space than others.
 If a shelter has relatively high intake, very limited space, and few stray dogs returned to owners, it will need more help than other shelters.
-The table below compares the number of dogs a shelter should transfer to other organizations per the model and the number of dogs actually sent to other animal welfare groups.
+In an ideal world, rescues would take all shelter animals.
+However, due to limited numbers of foster homes, lesser ability to find foster homes due to many rescue organizations’ small sizes, and most rescues’ restrictive adoption policies, all shelters cannot heavily rely on rescues.
+The tables below compare the number of dogs a shelter should transfer to other organizations per the model and the number of dogs actually sent to other animal welfare groups.
 Shelters marked in green are receiving less than the expected rescue support while facilities marked in red are receiving too much rescue help.

 Overall, most New Jersey animal shelters require little rescue support if space-constrained facilities fast-track their most highly adoptable dogs.
 Shelter medicine experts advocate prioritizing the processing of highly adoptable animals to make the best use of space and reduce disease.
 For example, making sure these animals are the first to get spayed/neutered and vaccinated and receive microchips to ensure they can leave as soon as the shelter finds a good home.